 Our claims advisors will happily review any evidence you’ve already gathered so please get in touch today to get the process started.

 Where a claimant loses the mental capacity to make a factory accident claim, the time limit won’t apply.
 This could be the case in serious life-changing accidents.
 In these cases, a friend or relative could claim on behalf of the injured party by becoming their litigation friend.
+You can find out more about what a litigation friend is and how the process works here.

 As we said at the start of this guide, you’ll need to show how your factory accident happened, who was to blame, and what injuries you sustained to make a successful claim.
 This isn’t the easiest thing to achieve, especially when you’re dealing with your employer’s insurance company.